gkc741/HandwritingGuesser/README.md

-# Building a Neural Network in C to guess the handwitten number.
+# Building a Neural Network in C to guess the handwitten number

 Im using 784 input pixels, 100 neuons in the hidden layer, and 10 in the output for the ints 0-9.
 This is in my case the functions aren't hardcoded.